 One way is to buy in bulk.
 If you have the space to store it then buying a large bag of birdseed or nuts is a great way to cut back on prices.

 If you don't have space, you can also hand-make your own bird food.
-You can make fat balls with leftover fats from meats you have may already cooked.
+You can make fat balls with leftover fats from meats you may have already cooked.
 It's a great way to have a DIY session with kids or grandkids too!

 Where should I hang a bird feeder?